polospeter/TensorFlow-Advanced-Techniques-Specialization/README.md

 Learning Objectives:

--Define the steps in a custom training loop
+- Define the steps in a custom training loop
--Implement custom training loops using GradientTape
+- Implement custom training loops using GradientTape
 -Implement a custom training loop with data from TensorFlow Datasets

 #### Week 3: Graph mode